Peameal bacon: Description and name

 Cooked peameal bacon has a mild salty-sweet flavour and tastes more like fresh ham (when compared to smoked back bacon or side bacon).
 The cooked slices have been described as resembling small pork cutlets.
 It is eaten for breakfast, lunch or dinner, served in slices or as an ingredient in a pork dish.

 The name 'peameal' comes from the dried yellow peas that were ground into meal and packed around the meat to preserve it in the Victorian era.
 This has since been replaced by cornmeal, but the original name remains.
 Peameal bacon is rarely found outside of Southern Ontario, and is often simply referred to as "back bacon".
 Similarly, a peameal bacon sandwich is often called "back bacon on a bun".

 Some Americans refer to peameal bacon as 'Canadian bacon'.
 However, 'Canadian-style bacon' or 'Canadian back bacon' are terms used by the U.S.-based North American Meat Institute for an American style of smoked back bacon.
 This may be sold in U.S. supermarkets as 'Canadian bacon', but is not Canadian.
 'American bacon' is a U.S. term for side bacon (also known as streaky bacon).

 History

 The origins of peameal bacon have not been firmly established.
 Curing pork with brine has been practised for centuries, in many parts of the world.
 One such process was the Wiltshire cure used in England from 1765 or earlier.
-Peameal bacon has been linked to pork packer William Davies and the Toronto-based William Davies Company, though it is uncertain if the process was invented by Davies, an employee, or if it was otherwise acquired by the company.
+Peameal bacon has been linked to pork packer William Davies and the Toronto-based William Davies Company, though it is uncertain if Davies or an employee invented the process, or if the company otherwise acquired it.
 Davies immigrated to Canada from Britain in 1854, and set up a shop in Toronto's St. Lawrence Market.

 According to Toronto's oral history, Davies sent a side of brine-cured pork loins to relatives in England.
 To help preserve this shipment, he packed it in ground yellow peas.
 This was well received, and Davies continued rolling cured loins in peameal to extend shelf life.